Ash Green Primary Academy

 Decisions about the type and level of support are made by the Senior Leadership Team in consultation with the SENCO, and with regard to the advice of outside agencies, such as the Educational Psychologist.
 The school seeks to allocate support fairly, on the basis of the needs of the children.
-Statements and EHC plans are always followed and the stated level of support provided.
+EHC Plans are always followed and the stated level of support provided.
 Parents will be involved in the review of provision and the type of support provided.

 - How will our child and young person be involved in the decisions about their learning?

 Children are included in the writing of their passports and targets and are given regular feedback on their learning, including frequent feedback during marking in lessons, stickers and praise.

 - How will we be involved in the decisions about the learning of our children and young people?

 Parents are welcome to make an appointment with their child's teacher to get feedback at any time.
 Parents are regularly invited into school for curriculum sessions and activities, as well as termly Parents Evenings and termly SEN open coffee mornings.